ebkr/r2modmanPlus/README.md

 |---|---|---|---|---|---|---|

 ## Features
-- Support for Risk of Rain 2, Dyson Sphere Program, Valheim, GTFO, Outward, TaleSpire, H3VR, ROUNDS, Mechanica and Muck.
+- Support for Risk of Rain 2, Dyson Sphere Program, Valheim, GTFO, Outward, TaleSpire, H3VR, ROUNDS, Mechanica, Muck, and BONEWORKS.
 - A clean user interface designed to make modding as simple as possible.
-- Safer mod installs allowing you to play the game through Steam normally.
+- Safer mod installation allowing you to play the game through Steam normally.
 - Mod profiles to switch between different sets of mods quickly and easily.
 - Export profiles to easily share both your mods and configs with friends.
 - Download and install mods directly from the manager.